This post may contain affiliate links. Read the full disclosure

 Planning Your Family Trip To Perth

-Of course, hiring a car will make getting around and visiting all the wonderful attractions much easier.
+Hiring a car will make getting around and visiting all the wonderful attractions much easier.
 You can hire a car from the CBD or from Perth Airport.

 Best Time To Visit Perth

-Best Places To Stay In Perth With Kids
+Where To Stay in Perth With Kids

 Best Things To Do With Kids In Perth